 - Full Game – another subtle reward is an additional point for midfielders and attackers that play a full match.
 Please note that this means the entire game rather than 90 minutes.
 When it’s a close call deciding between two midfielders or attackers, I would always go with the one likely to play a full match.

-All FanTeam Fantasy Football tournaments operate using the scoring system detailed above, however there are some aspects that are worth drawing your attention to.
+All FanTeam Fantasy Football tournaments operate using the scoring system detailed above and the rules are very similar to FPL (without chips other than two Wildcards), however there are some aspects that are worth drawing your attention to.

 In FPL the player prices can rise and fall depending on transfer activity, however when you sell a player you will only benefit from half of the increase in value i.e. If you purchase a player for 6.0 and they rise to 7.0, then the selling value will be 6.5 but if you want to buy the back later you will have to pay 7.0.